itzjac/aidriven/README.md

 # Bare Metal to AI-driven

-A time stamp about the quality and performance within the game development driven by LLMs.
+A time stamp about the quality and performance of AI-driven code in game development.
 It was 2025 when we started experimenting and embracing multiple AI-driven tools in my formal work for multiple game-related projects.

 ## Failed experiments (2025)